Tullamore: N52 Tullamore Bypass

 In 2009, Tullamore was bypassed by re-routing the N52 away from the town centre.
 The bypass is to the east of the town, and is a 14 km single carriageway which leaves the previous N52 approximately 6 km southwest of Tullamore, intersecting with the N80 road, crossing over the Grand Canal, before rejoining the original N52 3 km north of the town.
 A spur was constructed from the northern section of the route to the Tullamore Western Relief Road R443 creating in an almost-full orbital route around Tullamore.
 The N80 now terminates at its junction with the N52.
 The scheme began construction in April 2008, and was officially opened in late 2009 by then Taoiseach Brian Cowen.

 Sport

 Tullamore has a number of sporting organisations, including Gaelic games, association football, rugby union and athletics clubs.

 Gaelic games are represented by Tullamore GAA, Ballinamere GAA and Durrow GAA.
 Tullamore GAA won four senior football championships and one senior hurling championship in the early 21st century.
-Between football and hurling championships, Tullamore is one of the most successful clubs in the history of Offaly GAA.
 Ballinamere won the intermediate hurling championship in 2013, and therefore play senior hurling along with Tullamore.
 Durrow partakes in the senior 'B' football championship.
-O'Connor Park is the Offaly GAA home stadium for both the Offaly Gaelic football and hurling teams.
+O'Connor Park in Tullamore is the Offaly GAA home stadium for the Offaly Gaelic football and Offaly county hurling team.
 The stadium has a capacity of 20,000 following an upgrade in 2006.
-The ground consists of a covered stand on one side of the pitch, with terracing on the other three.
-A stand was built in 1991 but replaced by the current structure in 2006.
-It seats 7,000 people and also includes a press box and a special section for wheelchair users.

 Association football (soccer) is represented by Tullamore Town F.C.
 This club was founded in 1941 and have teams in the Leinster Senior League, Combined Counties League (2nd team Women's and Youths) and the Midland Schoolboys League.